broadinstitute/gnomad-blog/content/posts/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability.md

 We’re delighted to provide, for the first time, [downloads](https://gnomad.broadinstitute.org/downloads) with individual-level genotypes for a subset of gnomAD that is available to the public with no access restrictions.
 We hope this resource will be useful for a broad range of research applications — serving as a diverse reference panel for haplotype phasing and genotype imputation, for example, or as a training set for ancestry inference.

 The samples included in this subset are drawn from the [1000 Genomes Project](https://www.nature.com/articles/nature15393) (n=2,435) and the [Human Genome Diversity Project](https://science.sciencemag.org/content/367/6484/eaay5012) (n=780), which contain some of the most genetically diverse populations present in gnomAD.
-Collectively they represent human genetic diversity sampled across >60 distinct populations from Africa, Europe, the Middle East, South and Central Asia, East Asia, Oceania, and the Americas.
+Collectively they represent human genetic diversity sampled across >60 distinct populations from Africa, Europe, the Middle East, South and Central and South Asia, East Asia, Oceania, and the Americas.

 To create this callset, we re-processed raw data from the 1000 Genomes Project and HGDP to meet the [functional equivalence](https://www.nature.com/articles/s41467-018-06159-4) standard and joint-called the re-processed data with the rest of the gnomAD callset.
 (See “Incremental joint calling” above for more details on the joint-calling process.)
 The callset contains all high-quality samples (n=3942) from these projects that passed gnomAD sample QC filters.
 These files therefore contain data for individuals (n=662) that we did not ultimately include in the gnomAD v3.1 aggregate allele frequencies, as these individuals were found to be second-degree related (or closer) to other individuals in 1000 Genomes, HGDP, or the larger gnomAD callset.
 We have provided a sample metadata table containing each sample’s status of inclusion or exclusion in the v3.1 release, along with sample-level quality control metrics and ancestry labels to accompany the VCF.
 (This information is directly annotated as column annotations in the Matrix Table version of the callset.)